Learning Structured Representations by Embedding Class Hierarchy with Fast Optimal Transport: CPCC with Optimal Transport

-One key insight that allows FastFT to be more efficient than FT is that the tree metric between any two data samples from different classes is always identical in the augmented tree $\gT$, which allows us to reduce the computation of $\mP_t$ to 1d OT greedy flow matching using Alg.\ref{alg:FFTCPCC-short}.
-The time complexity of FastFT is $O((m+n)d)$, which is optimal among all OT variants. \begin{restatable}[Correctness of Fast FlowTree]{theorem}{FFT} For any augmented label tree $\gT$, Alg.~\ref{alg:FFTCPCC-short} and Alg.~\ref{alg:flow_tree_recursion} return the same EMD approximation.
+\begin{restatable}[Correctness of Fast FlowTree]{theorem}{FFT} For any augmented label tree $\gT$, Alg.~\ref{alg:FFTCPCC-short} and Alg.~\ref{alg:flow_tree_recursion} return the same EMD approximation.
 The Fast FlowTree can be computed in $O((m+n)d)$. \end{restatable} Please refer to App.\ref{app:FFT-algo} for proof details of \Cref{prop:fft_alg}.
 Note that all OT-CPCC methods inherently need $\Omega((m+n)d)$ because we access each of $m+n$ data point once and look at each entry in $d$-dimensions.
 Additionally, FastFT can be applied to any label tree with no restriction on structure or edge weights.
 To control the importance of data points, the flexibility of FastFT can be achieved by tuning $a_i$.

 \paragraph{Comparison of OT-methods on Synthetic Dataset} To further understand the behavior of different OT approximation methods, we present experiments on synthetic datasets in Fig.\ref{fig:synthetic} (see App.\ref{app:synthetic} for more details).
 We first measured the computation time for different OT methods across datasets of varying sizes.
 Second, we evaluated the error of different OT approximation methods, along with the $\ell_2$ distance of the mean of two datasets, in approximating EMD.
 Two different scenarios were considered, either both distributions were Gaussian or non Gaussian.
 Under Gaussian distribution, the OT methods' results were closely aligned with the $\ell_2$ method, except for SWD, which supports Prop.\ref{prop:emd_gaussian} and implies the similarity in performance between OT and $\ell_2$-CPCC under Gaussian distributions.
 In non-Gaussian distribution scenario, notable differences emerged between OT methods and $\ell_2$, where SWD is closer to $\ell_2$ measurement.
 FastFT demonstrated exceptional advantage as an approximation method, outperforming Sinkhorn in both computational speed and precision.